nodejs/node/CONTRIBUTING.md

    pieces (still as self-contained as possible), and cross-reference them.
    You can also mark some of them as `blocked` pending the others.
 4. #### Be aware of our style rules
-   As part of acceptance of a PR the changes must pass our linters.
-For C++ we use Google's `cpplint` (with some adjustments) so following their [style-guide](https://github.com/google/styleguide) should keep you in line.
+   As part of accepting a PR the changes __must__ pass our linters.
+   * For C++ we use Google's `cpplint` (with some adjustments) so following their [style-guide](https://github.com/google/styleguide) should make your code compliant with our linter.
-   For JS we use this [rule-set](https://github.com/nodejs/node/blob/master/.eslintrc.yaml) for ESLint plus some of
+   * For JS we use this [rule-set](https://github.com/nodejs/node/blob/master/.eslintrc.yaml) for ESLint plus some of
    [our own custom rules](https://github.com/nodejs/node/tree/master/tools/eslint-rules).
-   For markdown we have a
+   * For markdown we have a
    [style guide](https://github.com/nodejs/node/blob/master/doc/STYLE_GUIDE.md).

 ### Step 1: Fork